Coldcard/firmware/docs/mk4-security-model.md

 wanting to interact with the pins must be willing to damage the COLDCARD's case to do so, but the option is there if needed.

+## SD Card Recovery Mode

+Mk4 bootloader is smart enough to be able to read an SD card.
+You will only be able to trigger the SD card loading code, if the COLDCARD was powered down during the upgrade process.
+At that point, the intended firmware image has been lost because it it held in PSRAM only during the flash writing process.
+The bootloader knows main flash (ie. Micropython code) is corrupt because it fails the checksum check (and/or signature check).

+The bootloader will only install an image of exactly the same version as was being installed when interrupted.
+This is done by verifying the checksum of the proposed firmware vs. a value held in SE1.
+The new firmware's expected checksum is recorded before any flash is erased.

+The SD card will be searched for all DFU files, and each is checked for valid factory signature, and that its checksum matches the anticipated version the user was attempting to install.

+If any other parts of flash---beyond the normal upgradable firmware area---have also been corrupted, this process will not work and the unit will be a brick.